 Children with ODD can often have impulsive and sometimes hyperactive features so this will often overlap with ADHD.

-PDA is characterised by an extreme avoidance of everyday demands.
-The difference is that it is an anxiety-driven behavioural need to be in control.
+PDA is characterized by an extreme avoidance of everyday demands.
+The difference is that it is an anxiety-driven behavioral need to be in control with CBD oil to reduce the symptoms.

 The key features of PDA are as follows: